BDC Hamburger Icon

 FYIDid you know

-In addition to employee recognition, weekly check-ins allow you to cover objectives, performance concerns, and development opportunities.
+In addition to employee recognition, weekly check-ins allow you to cover objectives, performance concerns and professional development opportunities.

 3. Encourage positive informal feedback.

-Informal feedback is a cost-free way to effectively recognize employees and make them feel good.
-You can integrate this into your company culture by having managers provide employees with frequent informal feedback.
-You can also encourage informal peer recognition, as thank yous and shoutouts are sometimes more meaningful to employees when they come from their peers.
+Informal feedback is a cost-free way to recognize employees effectively and make them feel good.
+You can integrate this concept into your company culture by having managers provide employees with frequent informal feedback.
+You can also encourage informal peer recognition, as thank-yous and shoutouts are sometimes more meaningful to employees when they come from their peers.

 4. Offer promotions, raises and bonuses.

-Employees may place a high importance on non-monetary recognition, but that doesn’t mean you should forget altogether about using money to recognize employees.
-Professional development is an important factor in employee happiness and retention, so it’s important to recognize an employee’s achievements by way of promotions, raises and bonuses when they deserve it.
-This shows employees that you are invested in their continued happiness and success.
+Employees may place high importance on nonmonetary recognition, but that doesn’t mean you should forget about using money completely to recognize them.
+Career growth is crucial to employee happiness and retention, so it’s essential to recognize an employee’s achievements with promotions, raises and employee bonuses when appropriate.
+Monetary rewards show employees you’re invested in their continued happiness and success.

 The most effective type of employee recognition is individualized and honest.
-People are unique in how they like to receive recognition, so it’s important your recognition plan accounts for that.
-Survey your employees and discuss recognition with them to see which actions are most meaningful to them, and then use that information to create an effective employee recognition program that still caters to individuals.
-[Find the best HR software to help you improve the employee experience.]
+People are unique in how they like to receive recognition, so it’s crucial that your recognition plan accounts for your team’s preferences.
+Survey your employees and discuss recognition to see what rewards resonate with them.
+Then, use that information to create an effective employee recognition program that caters to individuals.

 The benefits of employee recognition

-Many sources will attest that recognition is a fundamental human need.
-In order to feel engaged at work, we need to know that what we’re doing actually matters and that it’s appreciated.
-Without this knowledge, employees consider their role purposeless and employee engagement levels within your organization will plummet.
-In fact, recognition has consistently shown to be a key driver in high employee engagement.
+• Employee recognition improves engagement: Recognition is a fundamental human need.
+To feel engaged at work, we must know that what we’re doing matters and is appreciated.
+Without this knowledge, employees may consider their role purposeless and employee engagement levels within your organization will plummet.

-It’s already widely known that the employee-manager relationship has a huge impact on employee engagement levels and performance management in general.
-Employees need to be able to communicate with their managers, preferably in regular one-on-one performance meetings that allow relationships to develop.
-The foundation of this relationship is trust, and the exchange of honest recognition fuels levels of trust.
+• Employee recognition builds trust: Employee-manager relationships significantly impact employee engagement levels and performance management.
+Employees must be able to communicate with their managers, preferably in regular one-on-one performance meetings that allow relationships to develop.
+The foundation of this relationship is trust and honest recognition fuels trust.

-A Deloitte survey found that employee recognition was among the top three most effective nonfinancial factors for retention.
-Organizations with employee recognition plans tend to see lower absenteeism and employee turnover.
+• Employee recognition reduces absenteeism and turnover: Employee recognition is one of the most effective nonfinancial factors for retention.
+Organizations with employee recognition plans tend to see lower absenteeism and better employee retention.
 An employee who feels valued, appreciated and supported typically feels more inclined to remain with a company than one who feels unneeded or unwanted.

 FYIDid you know

 Although there are many reasons why employees quit their jobs, feeling unappreciated and unrecognized are among the biggest.
-Putting in the effort to recognize employees can save you substantial time and money when it comes to replacing existing staff.
+Putting in the effort to recognize employees can save you substantial time and money involved in replacing existing staff.

 How to tell when employees feel underappreciated

-When an employee feels unappreciated or underappreciated, it tends to show in their behavior and output.
-Here are some signs that an employee may feel unappreciated.
+When employees feel unappreciated or underappreciated, it tends to show in their behavior and output.
+Here are some signs that an employee may feel unappreciated:

 • Decrease in productivity and performance: Employees are less inclined to work hard when they feel their efforts aren’t being valued.
 As a result, you may see a decrease in their overall performance or productivity.

 • Increase in resistance or conflict: An employee who feels unappreciated may also start to feel resentful.
 If left unmanaged, this can present itself in physical ways.
-For example, the employee might become less agreeable, make passive-aggressive comments, or initiate arguments with other co-workers or managers.
+For example, the employee might become less agreeable, make passive-aggressive comments or initiate arguments with co-workers or managers.

-An employee will likely leave your company if they feel their hard work and achievements continue to go unnoticed.
-This is why it’s important to frequently recognize your employees and keep an open line of communication about employee recognition with them.
+Employees will likely leave your company if they feel their hard work and achievements continue to go unnoticed.
+This is why it’s essential to recognize your employees frequently and keep an open line of communication about employee recognition with them.

 author image